polakluk/phonebook_frontend/_proposal/proposal_lukaspolak.md

 ## Proposal

 ### Synopsis
-This project describes necessary steps to finishing the program that helps scientists to submit their research data to  European Genome-phenome database.At the beginning, the proposal describes concrete step required to refactor the current code to support SQLite database.
-Then, it describe steps necessary to finish the application including implementation of autocomplete functionality using ontology.
+This project describes necessary steps to finishing the program that helps scientists to submit their research data to  European Genome-phenome database.
+At the beginning, the proposal describes concrete step required to refactor the current code to support SQLite database.
+Then, it describe steps necessary to finish the application including implementation of autocomplete functionality using ontology services, global search, simple user management and generating script.
 For each step, it lists potential problems and how to deal with them.
 In order to make the program easy to install for everybody, using Vagrant is suggested.
 The proposal explains what the Vagrant script will do.
 Then, for user authentication, an implementation of feasible solution based on Google OAuth2 is explained with fall-back solution for localhost-only installations.
 Lastly, the proposal imposes strict policy to update documentation on weekly basis to ensure its correctness.

 ### Benefits for the community